emmetio/web/src/documents/blog/docpad.html.md

 ## Configuring nginx

-As a web server, I use [nginx](http://nginx.org), which is highly optimized for static files serving.
-In website config, we need to specify the following:
+I use [nginx](http://nginx.org) as a web server, which is highly optimized for static files serving.
+In nginx website config, we need to specify the following:

 * Rewrite paths for static files: remove the timestamp prefix from URL and send the correct caching headers.
 * Serve static files gzipped to reduce the amount of transferred data.

-If you take a closer look at the `deploy.sh` script, you’ll see that in the last step we are creating a gzipped versions of HTML, CSS and JS files.
+If you take a closer look at the `deploy.sh` script, you’ll see that in the last step we created a gzipped versions of HTML, CSS and JS files.
 There is a special nginx [HttpGzipStaticModule](http://wiki.nginx.org/HttpGzipStaticModule) which can serve a precompressed `.gz` file (if it exists at the same location) instead of compressing it for each request.
 This trick allows us to save CPU resources.
 To use this module, you must add it to nginx at compile time:

     ./configure --with-http_gzip_static_module